 3 New Cases Of COVID-19

-Today we are reporting three new confirmed cases of COVID-19.
+Today there are three new confirmed cases of COVID-19 to

-Yesterday our laboratories processed 3865 tests, bringing the total number of tests completed to date to 194,191.
+Yesterday our laboratories nationally processed 9,470 tests for COVID-19, bringing the total number of tests completed to date to 807,460.